 FLEXIBLE WORK ARRANGEMENTS

-An employee with caring responsibilities [family or household], who has a disability, is over 55, or experiencing domestic violence may request a change to workplace arrangements to accommodate caring responsibilities.
+An employee with caring responsibilities [family or household], who has a disability, is over 55, or experiencing domestic violence or supporting someone who experiencing domestic violence may request a change to workplace arrangements to accommodate caring responsibilities.
 This request can only be refused on reasonable business grounds.

-An employee (after 12 months) is entitled to 12 months unpaid parental leave and to request a second period of 12 months unpaid leave.
+An employee (after 12 months) is entitled to 12 months unpaid parental leave and can request an additional period of 12 months unpaid leave.
 The second request can only be refused on reasonable business grounds.
 The decision to refuse the request is not reviewable under the NES although Agreements can provide for a right to review this decision.

 Employees (excluding casual employees) are entitled to 4 weeks annual leave and most shift workers receive 5 weeks leave (paid).
 Annual leave continues to accrue while an employee is on paid leave.